yezero/sandstorm/roadmap/platform/sharing/README.md

 With that said, the owner of a grain has a right to know when delegation has occurred, and has a right to know who performed the delegation.
 That is to say, if I grant my assistant access to your document, then you should be able to see that my assistant has access and that they gained access by my doing.
 Moreover, if you revoke *my* access, my assistant's access should by default be revoked as well.

 Despite all of the above, we recognize that in some cases the owner of a grain may feel more comfortable prohibiting delegation as a matter of policy.
 For example, I may share pictures from a private party with some friends, but I may not want my friends to share those pictures with others, and I may be worried that my friends will share the pictures without thinking.
-In these cases I should be able to specify a policy that the grain cannot be reshared, and Sandstorm should enforce this policy on a "best effort" basis.
+In these cases I should be able to specify a policy that the grain cannot be reshared, and Thurly should enforce this policy on a "best effort" basis.
 As described above, it's impossible to actually prevent resharing (my friends could always download the pictures and e-mail them to someone), but by blocking them from sharing through the regular UI I can be fairly confident that my friends won't reveal my private pictures by accident.

 ### Petnames